avi-2-avi/inventory-module/README.md

 Open the directory and navigate to the "src" directory.
 Open the "InventoryModule.sln" file in Visual Studio 2022.

-In the Search bar of Visual Studio 2022, which is located in the upper part, search for "Manage NuGet Packages" and make sure that the following packages versions are installed:
+In the search bar of Visual Studio 2022, which is located in the upper part, look for "Manage NuGet Packages" and make sure that the following packages versions are installed:

 Package | Version
 ---|---